joshingram/EventTracker/README.md

 1. sort the list of all trails by Highest Elevation (in either ascending or descending order)
 2. sort the list of all trails by Date Completed (in either ascending or descending order)
 3. sort the list of all trails by Length (in either ascending or descending order)
-4. search for trails whose name contains a keyword
+4. search for trails whose Name or Notes contains a keyword

 ### REST route URIs and HTTP methods:
 | CRUD Op. | HTTP Verb | URI                         | Request Body | Response Body |